Looking for the most beautiful waterfall in Houston Texas, and don’t know which one is it?

 I don’t think you can write an article about waterfalls in Houston or any other attractions from this city without mentioning the iconic Waterwall.

-You can visit it without paying any fee, and there are no opening hours, so you literary can visit it whenever you want during the day.
+You can visit the site any time without paying a fee.
+There are no set hours, so you can go whenever you want during the day.

 All you have to pay is the parking if you visit this amazing waterfall during weekends.